deankoch/UYRW_data/markdown/rswat.md

   #
   # DETAILS:
   #
-  # When called with default arguments, returns a list of all files that can be imported
+  # `ciopath` should point to the SWAT+ master watershed file 'file.cio'.
+This is parsed to
+  # discover the config files associated with a SWAT+ project, and a dataframe of info on these
-  # with calls to `rswat_open`.
+  # files is returned.
+Subsequent calls may `ciopath` to get this dataframe without reloading
+  # anything.
+Including `ciopath` in a subsequent call prompts the function to scan again for
+  # files (eg to find newly added ones), and drops any previously assigned argument to 'ignore'.
   #
-  # The function assumes `ciopath` points to a SWAT+ master watershed file (probably
-  # 'file.cio'), which is parsed as a dataframe and written to memory.
-Subsequent calls may
-  # omit the `ciopath` argument to get a copy of this dataframe without reloading the file.
-  #
   # Any filename or group name matching an element of input argument `ignore` will tagged
-  # as such, in order to filter out files that you don't want to have load by default.
+  # as 'ignored' in the return dataframe (and in memory), in order to filter out files that you
-  # Ignored files can be loaded, they just won't be included by default with `rswat_open()`
+  # don't want to have load by default.
+Ignored files can still be loaded, they just won't be
+  # included by default with `rswat_open()` calls.
   #
   # `wipe` is used for clearing memory, or for starting over without ending your R session.
-  # It is invoked automatically whenever `rswat_cio` is called with a new `ciopath` location.
+  # It is invoked automatically whenever `rswat_cio` is called with `ciopath` location different
-  # If `ciopath` is not supplied and `wipe==TRUE`, the function flushes everything and
-  # returns nothing
+  # from the currently assigned one (if any).
   #
   # `reload==TRUE` simply chains the `rswat_cio` call with `rswat_open(reload=TRUE)`, for a
   # quick one-liner to load all of the files in a project.
 Subsequent calls to `rswat_open`